sofa-org/sofa-gitbook/protocols/README.md

 ### Rangebound Product Overview

-A Rangebound product helps you make money if an asset, like Bitcoin, **stays between two set prices during the maturity period**.
+A Rangebound product helps you make money if an asset, like Bitcoin, **stays between two set prices during the observation period**.
 If the price stays within this range, you get an extra profit.
 You can customize the range: a narrow range means more profit but more risk, while a wider range means less profit but higher chances of winning.
 If the asset  goes outside the range, you still get a guaranteed minimum yield.

 ### Trend Product Overview (Bullish/Bearish)